Ganz UV: Design and manufacturing

+Prototypes and refurbishments

 A prototype design was also manufactured with the designation UZ, with a lighter carbody made from aluminium.
 Only two tramcars were made in 1958 and 1959 since the design proved to be expensive to produce and fragile.
 The two cars however saw a few years of passenger service.
 Another prototype was made in 1962 from a pair of UV1 and UV2 tramcars damaged in a collision, these were joined to form an articulated vehicle (referred to as the iker-UV, "twin UV"), but the results were deemed unsuccessful, and the cars were separated and rebuilt as regular single cars.

 Between 1993 and 1994, 20 of the UV3 tramcars were refurbished, and were designated as MUV (modernizált UV, "modernized UV").
 A significant change were the elimination of the power couplings between cars, as a consequence, car sets having MUV cars had to operate with all their pantographs in an active position.

 UV-related prototypes, refurbishments and other related vehicles are shown in the following table.